 Shine a light on your strengths and weaknesses

-It’s a good idea to enlist the help of a career counsellor or a professional coach to help you draw up a career plan that’s as appropriate as possible.
+It’s a good idea to enlist the help of a career counselor or a professional coach to help you draw up a career plan that’s as appropriate as possible.
 The extra time may have allowed you to take a good look at your abilities, and to decide where you’re lacking and where you really excel.
 Be open about what you’ve found.
-If you do this, the recruiter will realise that you’re not applying on a whim, but rather after you’ve thought about it.
+If you do this, the recruiter will realize that you’re not applying on a whim, but rather after you’ve thought about it.
 “If you’ve done a skills assessment or been coached on either a professional or personal level, it shows that you have taken advantage of the situation to embark on a process of continuous improvement,” said Goulas.
 You might be out of work, but you are far from being adrift.
-Let recruiters know about your experience of 2020 in the cover letter with your application, as well as at your interview.
+Let recruiters know about your experience in 2020 in the cover letter with your application, as well as at your interview.
 Goulas said, “It shows initiative and you should highlight if you’ve had help in your job search, or sessions that have helped boost your self-confidence.”
 Tempted to try it out?
-There’s no time like the present.
-Anyone can go online and carry out a skills assessment on the National Careers Service website.
-The government ads for this service were laughable, but it can be useful in helping you to think through what skills you have and which ones you might like to develop.
-And the good news is, it’s free.
+There are plenty of skills assessments available online which can be useful in helping you to think through what skills you have and which ones you might like to develop.

 A great opportunity to develop your technical skills

-These new skills deserve their place on your CV and will help draw recruiters to you, as well as showing that you have deepened and even expanded your skillset.
-A certification in Google Analytics?
+These new skills deserve their place on your résumé and will help draw recruiters to you, as well as show that you have deepened and even expanded your skillset.
+Certification in Google Analytics?
 A coding MOOC?
 A webinar on personal branding?
 Paid or free, there’s something for everyone—and it’s guaranteed to be more useful than listing every Netflix series you watched in 2020—even if some of them were documentaries.

 The right time to upgrade your soft skills